 What is Experiential Marketing?

 Experiential marketing is not a new concept.
 Companies have been using it for a long time.
-In recent years, however, experiential marketing campaigns have grown more advanced.
-The advent of new technologies, like extended reality, alongside a growing demand for omnichannel offline and online marketing experiences has led to some extremely creative marketing efforts.
+In recent years, however, experiential marketing campaigns and brand activation strategies have grown more advanced.
+The advent of new technologies, like extended reality, alongside a growing demand for omnichannel offline and online marketing experiences has led to some extremely creative marketing efforts and brand activation campaigns.

 The Benefits of Experiential Marketing Campaigns